rtarasevich/Readme_Generator/README.md

   ## How to Contribute

   ## Tests
-  I welcome all, but none have been so far
+  I welcome all, but none have been done so far

   ## License
    [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)